Request a Callback 01725 535 354

 Leisure

-The small village naturally isn’t home to a multiplex cinema or sports stadium, but it does have access to mile upon mile of stunning scenery for dog walking, horse riding, cycling, or just idling.
-There is a good local community and a number of tasty shops, cafes and pubs in the area along with a very popular local brewery.
+With easy access to mile after mile of stunning scenery for dog walking, horse riding, cycling, or just idling, the village offers a perfect slice of country living.
+There’s a good local community and a number of tasty shops, cafes and pubs in the area along with a very popular local brewery.

 Get a Quick Quote